Washback Volunteer Frequently Asked Questions

 What do we do if we find a turtle?

 Contact your Zone Captain immediately, so they can make appropriate arrangements.
 The Site Specific training will explain, in detail, what volunteers need to do when they find a turtle.

-If you find a turtle as a part of the general public and not as a washback volunteer please contact the wildlife pager at (904) 227-0023.
+If you find a turtle as a part of the general public and not as a washback volunteer please contact the Habitat Conservation Section at 209-0331.
 Do not put the turtle back into the ocean as they are exhausted and need medical attention.